Top of Page

 Online programs enable students to advance their careers, particularly when they are place-committed, do not live near campus based programs, provide services in rural, frontier, or off-shore communities, have positions that require frequent travel or relocation, or who simply enjoy learning through this educational option.
 The online environment creates a community of learning where learning is dynamic and interactive.

-Clinical Mental Health Counseling and Substance Abuse Counseling and Education: The clinical mental health counseling and substance abuse counseling and education practicum/internship experiences are designed to provide students with a sequential, supervised field experience in an appropriate counseling setting.
+Clinical Mental Health Counseling: The clinical mental health counseling practicum/internship experiences are designed to provide students with a sequential, supervised field experience in an appropriate counseling setting.
 Students will be required to complete the designated clinical training experiences in their concentration.
 Students outside Florida are responsible for providing information on appropriate agencies in their local or surrounding areas.
 An NSU representative will contact the agency on behalf of the student.
 While many students can complete the requirement while working, they should be prepared to make whatever arrangements are necessary to complete this requirement including a leave of absence, adjustment of the work schedule, etc. Prospective students should determine in advance of their enrollment their ability to access appropriate practicum training.

 Applied Behavior Analysis: The ABA practicum experiences are designed to meet the supervision requirements for the certification process.
 They are provided as electives in the concentration so that students have the option of getting their supervision through the concentration practica or on their own as supervised independent fieldwork experience.
 The BCBA requires completion of supervised fieldwork (1500 hours), practicum (1000 hours) or intensive practicum (750 hours) using the principles of applied behavior analysis with supervision from a Board Certified Behavior Analyst (BCBA).
 Successfully completing the first course of the sequence in the Advanced ABA concentration is a prerequisite for students to apply for practicum.
 A list of practicum sites will be provided to students once they become eligible and they may choose from these sites or identify their own.
 If students decide to accrue their experience hours through supervised independent fieldwork instead of a practicum (e.g., a work place), they will be responsible for outlining their clinical training experience with their supervisor and obtaining permission from their employer or on-site supervisor.
 Students will be required to meet with their supervisors weekly.
 More information about acceptable supervised experience requirements can be found at www.bacb.com